 The artist Poy draws a cartoon - the audience is invited to guess what it depicts.

 £100 cash prize is on offer for this cartoon competition - and other consolation prizes.
-This is the eighth of 10 cartoons by "Poy" the famous cartoonist.
-The cartoon represents the title of a well-known play.
+This is the sixth of ten cartoons by "Poy" the famous cartoonist.
+The cartoon represents the title of a well-known song.
 The competition entrants have to guess the answers to all ten to be in for a chance.
-"Send a postcard to Pathe's, 103 Wardour Street, London W1..."
+"Simply send a postcard to Pathe's, 103 Wardour Street, London W1..."

 Note: any ideas?
 Answers on a postcard please to British Pathe, Pinewood Studios...